Potato Latke Tips

 or as a dinner side dish, there are lots of options for what to serve with them.
 Traditionally, applesauce

 , sour cream or a combination of both are served with latkes.
 While those are delicious, don't stop there.
 Try smoked salmon or trout, bacon, poached eggs

-, French onion dip or Romesco Sauce
+, French onion dip or Romesco sauce

-.
-Research contributed by James Schend, Taste of Home Deputy Editor, Culinary
+—James Schend, Taste of Home Deputy Editor, Culinary

 2 pancakes: 115 calories, 7g fat (1g saturated fat), 16mg cholesterol, 205mg sodium, 11g carbohydrate (1g sugars, 1g fiber), 2g protein.